Lesterpaintstheworld/terminal-velocity/initial_content_mapping.md

   - `./story/structure/chapter_scene_overview.md`

 ## Next Steps
+- Compile a list of specific files and sections that contain valuable content for integration.
+- Plan how to integrate these insights into relevant sections to enhance narrative coherence.
 - Begin with the analysis of the specified files to extract relevant content.
 - Document findings in `./initial_content_mapping.md` for traceability.
 - Prepare for the integration phase by outlining the narrative adjustments needed to incorporate the new insights effectively.